To show partiality is not good, because for a piece of bread a man will transgress.

 One of the most striking characteristics of Jesus was His impartiality.

-Jesus trusted no human being because He understood our inherent unreliability.
+Jesus trusted no human being, because He understood our inherent unreliability.
 He trusted God alone (John 2:24-25).
 Even His enemies said about Him in Matthew 22:16, “Teacher, we know that you are truthful and teach the way of God in truth, and defer to no one; for you are not partial to any.”
-Jesus was not a mere mortal.
+Jesus was no mere mortal.

-When He refused to turn the stones into bread, Jesus put His confidence in the Bible ahead of His physical life.
-Later God sent angels to give Him His physical needs (Matthew 4:11).
+When Jesus refused to turn the stones into bread, He put His confidence in the Scriptures ahead of any fear for His physical life.
+God then sent angels to provide for His need (Matthew 4:11).

 - Memorize the text in your favourite Bible translation and think about it often.